jaspervdj/hakyll/examples/hakyll/tutorials/part01.markdown

     liftIO $ putStrLn "I'm in your computer, generating your site!"
 ~~~~~

-Note how we wrap everyting in the `hakyll` function.
+Note how we wrap everything in the `hakyll` function.
 This is useful because
 it will generate a very nice main function.
 We also pass the full site URL to
 the `hakyll` function.
 If you don't have an URL for your site yet, it doesn't
 really matter for now; just fill in anything then.
 The URL is only used for